SHUBHAMspy/react-learning/readme.md

 3. Virtual Dom:  Virtual dom is basically a JS object that represents the real dom in memory it is actually the  tree of elements which decribes the element tree.

-4. Declarative & Component Based: React allows you to declaratively describe you UI, using component based architecture.
+4. Declarative & Component Based: React allows you to declaratively describe your UI, using component based architecture.

 5. Reuseability & Composition: React components can be reused to form bigger components and two different components can be composed together to form the desired UI.

+Advantages:
+1. The main advantage of react that i feel that the scripting can be utilized for mobile development as well.

+2. As React creates virtual dom , this improves performance as JS virtual dom is faster than regular dom.

+3. Defining ui though components using a declarative syntax, improves readability and debugging.
+4. React supports flux architecture , which promotes state immutability i.e it does not allow to modify state directly.

+5. Separation of concerns and modularity.
+6. Scalable ui becuase of composition and reusable component architecture.

+Limitations:
+1. Its sole purpose is also its limitation i.e it only handle view layer of the application.
+Which was its motivation to separate view from network and business logic.

+2. It also has some learning curve.

 Things to know:
 - React Component
 - React Element
 - Component Instance
+- JSX

 **React Element**: A React element is a plain Javascript object which represents or describes a HTML element, which is created by React.createElement.
 Not only a react element represents or describes a HTML element but also a react element tree decribes a component instance.